ChegeDaniella/Delani-Studio-IP/README.md

   - Explains what they do
   - Photos showcasing previous works
 2. Interractive Interface
   - when click on the what to do the user is able to get a paragraph
   - The user is able to see the project name of images
   - When a field is not filled the user will be notified to fill it.

-   -
+## Technologies used
+In the making of this web based application the languages used were HTML,CSS and javascript.Javascript and the jQuery library was in charge of the back-end development.

+# contact information.
+Email:chegedaniella@gmail.com